 5. Invest Wisely

 Another key to reaching financial independence if you’re an average income earner is to invest wisely.
-Find an investment advisor you trust who charges low fees.
+You may be able to do that on your own, or find an investment advisor you trust who charges low fees.
 (Money expert Clark Howard says the amount you pay in investment fees can make or break your ability to retire when you want to.

-If there’s one available, you should definitely take advantage of the 401(k) at your job.
-If you aren’t already, make sure to invest at least as much as you need to get the match from your employer.
+If there’s one available, you should definitely take advantage of the 401(k) plan at your job.
+Make sure to invest at least as much as you need to get the match from your employer.

 Be sure you’re making contributions to retirement investments as well as non-retirement investments so that you’re increasing your wealth in both arenas.

-Follow the investment advice of well-known experts and use a buy-and-hold method.
-Invest in blue chip stocks of companies with long histories of steady success.
+Follow the investment advice of well-known experts (including Clark) and use the “buy-and-hold” method.
+Invest in blue-chip stocks of companies with long histories of steady success.
 Avoid day trading and other riskier forms of investing.